Nigel Roberts: ICANN

+On 16th April 2025 it was announced that he would be returned unopposed to the ccNSO Council in a Special Election.

 Politics

 He ran as a Liberal Democrat for the UK Parliament in the Ipswich Constituency in the 1997 General Election and later served as an elected member of the Alderney legislature (the States of Alderney) during 2002–2003.

 Radio &c

-Roberts was a board director and council member of the Radio Society of Great Britain between 1991 and 1996.
+He was a board director and council member of the Radio Society of Great Britain between 1991 and 1996.
 He holds the amateur radio callsign GU4IJF.
-He presents an occasional music programme on Channel Island local FM and DAB radio station QUAY-FM and serves as a director of its owner, not-for-profit Alderney Broadcasting Co.
-Ltd. In November 2021 he joined the board of the Royal Connaught Residential Home.
+He presents an occasional music programme on Channel Island local FM and DAB community radio station QUAY-FM and serves as a director of its parent, Alderney Broadcasting, which is a Registered Charity.
+Between November 2021 and February 2024 he served on as one of the directors of the Royal Connaught Residential Home, a local Island charity.

 Professional societies

-Roberts has been a Chartered Fellow of the British Computer Society since 2005.
+He has been a Chartered Fellow of the British Computer Society since 2005.